Bluemethyst/ToolsJS/MOD_DESCRIPTION.md

 # ToolsJS
 A [KubeJS](https://kubejs.com) addon for creating tools!
 Any type of tools!
-Includes all tools and features of [CucumberJS](https://git.bluemethyst.dev/CucumberJS), PaxelJS and lots of new ones!
+Includes most tools and features of [CucumberJS](https://git.bluemethyst.dev/CucumberJS), PaxelJS and lots of new ones!

 ## Dependencies
 [Kotlin for Forge](https://modrinth.com/mod/kotlin-for-forge)